mrinalkumarjha/IdentityServer4/README.md

 	oauth2 is open authorization protocol used in data communication between application.
 It is RFC6749 industry standerd.
 	Here is oauth2 protocol abstract flow.

+	Client: client application  is application that access protected resources on behalf of resource owner. it could be web application, javascript application mvc application and mobile application.

+	Client application is classified as public and confidential.

+	Resource owner: this is the person  who owns data in system.

+	Authorization server: this gives access to token whithin then resource owner authority to authenticated client appllication. in short it manage authorization and access.

+	Resource server: Resource server allow access to protected resource according to the authorization token ans scope.

 # What is OpenID ?